tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * Q: How can I get zombies to spawn more often?
     * A: This question is asked so much that it really is considered a FAQ.
 As I already told you above you can't add spawns using spawn.json alone.
 You need to add a rule to `spawner.json` and possibly set conditions in `spawn.json`.
 See the examples at the bottom of this wiki.

+* Q: I set the Minecraft time to a certain day but In Control rules don't seem to notice?
+    * A: In Control uses an internal day counter which is not the same as the Minecraft day.
+You can use the `/incontrol days` command to see the current day and also to set it

 ## Differences between the 1.20 version and older

 In 1.20 InControl was changed heavily due to some new spawning events in Forge.
 In addition FxControl has been removed and